fablabbcn/smartcitizen-docs/docs/Smart Citizen Station.md

 The Smart Citizen Station is a **modular open-source environmental monitoring system**.
 Multiple sensors can be added easily added, expanding the capabilities of the installation or replaced when they are damaged or the sensors lifetime is over.
 From a costs perspective, while being more expensive than the Smart Citizen Kit, it is also conceived as a low-cost solution.
 The design builds on top of the Smart Citizen Kit, adding an extra set of more accurate sensors, primarily aimed at measuring air pollutants.
 It aims at providing a solution that can be used by Citizens and Researchers to gather _advanced air pollution data_ not only from a scientific point of view but also as a tool to engage local communities on air pollution-related issues.

+!!! tip "Questions?"
+    How can we collaborate for my next research project?
+How much will it cost to make one?
+Is it hard to install?
+Contact our team at [info@smartcitizen.me](mailto: info@smartcitizen.me)

 <img src="https://live.staticflickr.com/65535/50977039556_541c4727a6_k.jpg" width="2000" height="1333" alt="Smart Citizen Station v3">

 !!! info "Intentionally fabbable"